secil-carver/Chi-square/README.md

 # Chi-square
-EDA using chi-square testa and bivariate visualization
+EDA using chi-square testa and bivariate visualizations